ProgrammerNomad/WHMCS-Stripe-Lite/README.md

 - [Open an issue](https://github.com/ProgrammerNomad/WHMCS-Stripe-Lite/issues)
 - [Submit a Pull Request](https://github.com/ProgrammerNomad/WHMCS-Stripe-Lite/pulls)

-If you find this module helpful, a ⭐ on the repository is appreciated — it helps fund future updates.
+If you find this module helpful, a ⭐ on the repository is appreciated - it helps fund future updates.

 ---

 ## License

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---

-Created by ProgrammerNomad — for developers who value trust, transparency, and simplicity in online payments 💙
+Created by NomadProgrammer - for developers who value trust, transparency, and simplicity in online payments 💙